 If you want to edit an object, you must first select it.
 For most types of objects, it is sufficient to simply click on the desired object.
-A frame will then appear around the object to indicate that it is selected.
+A frame will then appear around the object to indicate that it is now selected.

-Note: For objects that are filled with text (for example, text frames), you must click on the border in order to select the object.
+Note: This does not work for objects that are filled with text (for example, text frames) and other objects with transparent fills.
+To select such an object, you must click on its border.

 To select several objects at once, use the mouse to draw a frame around the desired objects.
-Alternatively, you can click successively on several objects while holding down the Shift key $\hat{\tau}$ to select them together.
+Alternatively, you can click successively on several objects while holding down the Shift key to select them together.

-Tip: Use the ribbon command Home | Select all biects.
+Tip: Use the ribbon command Home | Select all to select all objects.